Keyboard shortcuts

 cargo install tracexec --bin tracexec

-To install the bleeding-edge main branch git version of tracexec.
+To install the bleeding-edge development version of tracexec from git main branch.
 Run

 cargo install --git https://github.com/kxxt/tracexec --bin tracexec